modern-sapien/project-prometheus/NOTE.md

     const dogs = new Animal(true, "Woof!");

 ## Prototypes
-Are always there but are hidden; objects, arrays & primitives are all prototypes.
+Objects, arrays & primitives are all prototypes, they are hidden but they are are always there.
+Sometimes when we develop code we don't want properties of objects we create to be available, so that is where prototypes come in handy.

 ### =================
 ## TDD - Test Driven Development